mozilla/application-services/components/fxa-client/README.md

   generate Kotlin wrappers and publish them as an AAR.
 It also contains a small amount of hand-written Kotlin code for things that are not yet supposed by UniFFI.
-* The [`./ios/`](./ios) directory contains ios-specific build scripts that generate Swift wrappers for consumption via an XCode build.
+* The [`./ios/`](./ios) directory contains ios-specific build scripts that generate Swift wrappers for consumption via an Xcode build.
 It also contains some hand-written Swift code to expose a higher-level convenience API.

 ### Detailed Docs